 The doctor / health adviser you see will also talk to you about the best way to take the PrEP tablet.

 Whilst you are taking PrEP you should have regular HIV, STI and urine tests – every three months.
 Once a year at least, you should have a blood test to check your kidney function.

 If you get ill with fevers and /or if you have missed some pills and had sex, you will need to come in sooner and have an HIV test in case you have “seroconverted” (ie become infected with HIV).
 It is important to identify this early so we can get you on the right medication and test any contacts you could have caught the infection from.

 It is important to speak to a doctor before you stop PrEP.

 Stopping PrEP should be timed correctly after the last risk, and you (and your partner if relevant) should have an HIV test at least 4 weeks after your last risk.
 That said, if you are no longer having the same risks, it’s not sensible to stay on PrEP just because it is “easy” to do so.
 There are some long-term risks associated with these drugs, as there can be with any medications.
 As outlined about, they can affect the kidneys and also the bone health.

 This is an amazingly handy guide to taking PrEP and has all the information that you need.

 It is also available online.

-- https://getprep.uk/- This is a private clinic at Dean Street in Soho, London where you can access medication but it costs £400/month; monitoring is provided free on the NHS.
+- https://getprep.uk/- This is a private clinic at Dean Street in Soho, London where you can access medication - it is more expensive than online but you get the monitoring tests done there too.